andersonmmdev/profile-landing-page/README.md

-# Profile Landing Page
+# Personal Landing Page Profile

+## Description

+This project consists of a profile landing page, providing an introduction to my skills, experience and contact information.

-Project with profile landing page for the [GitHub Pages](https://pages.github.com/).
+The landing page is hosted using [GitHub Pages](https://pages.github.com/).

-Can access the page at [here](https://andersonmdev.github.io/profile-landing-page).
+Can access the page [here](https://andersonmdev.github.io/profile-landing-page).

+## License

+This project is licensed under the [MIT License](/LICENSE.md).